History of Deportivo de A Coruña: 1950: Close to first title

 The team went up, down, and up again until they reached their best achievement in the first 44 years of existence: second place in the season 1949/1950.
 Back then Chaver Gómez was president of the club and Scopelli was coach.
 Deportivo lost the Spanish title to Atlético de Madrid after the Galicians only were able to take one point from Atlético de Bilbao in the San Mamés Stadium on the final day of the season.

 In those years the club was expanding to an "overseas" level as the team incorporated two Argentine players: Corcuera and Oswaldo.
 They would become part of an attacking line consisting of them and Franco, Moll, and Tino; four South American players and one "Coruñés" and they became known as the Orquesta Canaro.

 This attacking force achieved that Deportivo started their "Golden Decade" and stayed in the highest division until 1957.
-For the club this was an exceptional period and legendary personnel such as Argentine coach Helenio Herrera, Pahíño, and Spain's future European Footballer of the Year, Luis Suárez, featured at the club in this lustrous decade.
+For the club this was a significant period, and personnel such as Argentine coach Helenio Herrera, Pahíño, and Spain's future European Footballer of the Year, Luis Suárez, were featured at the club in this decade.

 1962-1973: Ups and downs

 Ups and Downs.
 Hopes and disillusionment.
-After their "Golden Decade" the club came into an uncertain period, this despite the presence of some great players.
-From the world-renowned forward line Orquesta Canaro to the quick fleeing stay of Luis Suárez, Amancio, Reija, Veloso, and Jaime Blanco.
-All of whom were products of Deportivo's rich youth system at that time.
+After their "Golden Decade", the club came into an uncertain period, despite the presence of some great players.
+From the forward line Orquesta Canaro to the quick-fleeing stay of Luis Suárez, Amancio, Reija, Veloso, and Jaime Blanco.
+All of whom were products of Deportivo's youth system at that time.

-But the poor financial health of the club had as its consequence that they couldn't keep these jewels and most of them left to economically more powerful clubs.
+But the poor financial health of the club had as its consequence that they could not keep these jewels and most of them left to economically more powerful clubs.
 It caused the notorious period of "ups and downs" for the Galician club as they experienced relegation in 1963, 1965, 1967, 1970 and 1973.
 It was a time of being too good for the lower leagues but not capable of surviving in the Primera División.
 It was a good time though compared to what came after it.